 • Permits to ‘take’ threatened species

 • A range of measures to manage species and habitats

 |(3)||Environment Protection and Biodiversity Conservation Act 1999 (Commonwealth)||• An assessment mechanism when a development is likely to impact on nationally listed flora or fauna, threatened vegetation communities, migratory species and significant wetlands.|

-The Parks & Wildlife Service (via the Wildlife (General) Regulations 2010) has general jurisdiction over flora and fauna management throughout the state.
+The Parks & Wildlife Service has general jurisdiction over flora and fauna management throughout the state (under the Wildlife (General) Regulations 2010).
 With some exceptions, this includes flora and fauna on public land, marine areas, private land and logging areas as well as national parks and reserves.

-However, whilst these Acts give the Parks & Wildlife Service responsibility for looking after dolphins, whales and seals, other sea creatures (fish and other non-mammals) are managed under different Acts and by other agencies. (☞ Go to Chapter 9)
+The Parks & Wildlife Service have responsibility for looking after dolphins, whales and seals, other sea creatures (fish and other non-mammals) are managed under different Acts and by other agencies (☛ go to Chapter 9).

 The legislation classifies fauna and flora species according to their survival needs – specially protected, protected and partly protected.
 There are a wide range of offences for taking, trading, exhibiting (such as in a wildlife park) or harming protected species without a permit.